PEAK-Legacy/PyDicia/README.txt

 about some of the more advanced features.
 This should improve in future releases, but I just want to get this milestone out to start with.
-Reading the DAZzle XML API specification is a good idea if you want to use this; make sure you get the 7.0.x version, as that's required.
+Reading the DAZzle XML API specification is a good idea if you want to use this; make sure you get at least the 7.0.x version, as that's required.

 PyDicia uses the ElementTree, simplegeneric, and DecoratorTools packages, and requires Python 2.4 or higher (due to use of decorators and the ``Decimal``